LucAlexander/Locality/README.md

 The base components and systems are divided up into a series of modules.
 Systems listed here will usually run on their own, and the components are available for you to use.

 ### Excplicit Base Components
-- `behavior_h` is a behavior component for explicit custom behavior.
+- `behavior_l` is a behavior component for explicit custom behavior.
 It contains a function pointer which takes a `uint32_t` entity id.
 It is not reccommended that you overuse this component, as its operation is naturally slower.
+- `repeater_l` is a functional component for repeated action among some time frame.

 ### Base Systems
 - `void Blitable_sr(struct SysData* sys);`